gkapfham/www.gregorykapfhammer-old.com/research.md

 examples of papers.
 Recent papers such as {% include_cached _popovers/paper_reference.html cite="Alsharif2020" %} and {% include_cached
 _popovers/paper_reference.html cite="Alsharif2020a" %} present techniques for
-improving the efficiency of regression testing for relational database schemas.
+improving the efficiency of regression testing for database schemas.

 </li>